Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ## Unusual traits of Vlpt

-- A marker is a character or word at the beginning of a line and indicates how the line is compiled.
+- A marker is a character or word at the beginning of a line.
+A marker indicates how the line is compiled.
 - Vlpt text can be indented with horizontal tab characters before the marker.
-    But Vlpt text is not meant indented.
-Instead section numbers ( e.g. 16.1.2.3 ) and other graphical indicators are used to indicate the current location in the document.
+    - Vlpt tools offer the option to add no indentation to Vlpt text.
-- The programmer can write a marker and some tool might replace the marker with another marker that is less confusing for AI.
+    - The Vlpt editor can add section numbers ( e.g. 16.1.2.3 ) and other graphical indicators.